robindespouys/event-fb-retriever/README.md

 # minimalist explanation

-this code will launch an HTTP server and listen for HTTP requests.
+This code will launch an HTTP server and listen for HTTP requests.
 (completely overkill I could just parse arguments as a normal program would do and quit the programm once the job is done.
 But I wanted to try flask and multiprocessing libraries)

 you need python3 installed and also privilegies to write inside the folder you are running the server.